adikan2k/colour-identification-in-images-TSF-GRIP-21/README.md

-HELLO, this is a python and openCV project which identifies different colours in images.
+HELLO, this is a python and openCV project which identifies different colours in images.(865 colours)

 Basically, colour is a 3 dimensional array(R,G,B) and each value can take a max. value of 255.
 This is the fundamental concept that I'll be working with.